ponlawat2001/ponlawat2001/README.md

 Hi there! 👋 My name is Mix!
 ==============================

-final year Computer engineering student
+Final year computer engineering student
 ---------------------------------------

 I'm full of passion for coding in any language.
 Started writing code seriously 1 year ago.
 And now.
 I'm close to graduation.
 Currently looking for Software developer job.
 I expect to be a full-stack developer.
 But the first job I want to start with is front-end developer or mobile developer.